nordstream3/FOC/README.md

 ## Getting Started
 Prerequisites
 To use The FOCKING, you will need the following:

-* To wait for the Official Realease announcement
 * A brushless motor
 * A power source capable of supplying up to 75V and 150A.
 Minimum voltage is 16V
 * A USB-C cable to connect to a computer for programming and configuration